Kilwins: History

-Entrepreneur magazine lists Kilwins in the top 100 of its Franchise 500 Rankings.
+Entrepreneur magazine in 2018 listed Kilwins in the top 100 of its Franchise 500 Rankings.

 Production

-The company is best known for chocolates, fudge, and ice cream, but also makes other sweets including barks, brittles, candies, clusters, taffy, truffles, and chocolate-covered pretzels, Oreos, and Rice Krispies.
+The company is best known for chocolates, fudge, and ice cream, but also makes other sweets including barks, brittles, candies, clusters, taffy, truffles, and chocolate-covered pretzels, OREO® Cookies, and Rice Krispies.
 The stores allow customers to watch staff produce the confectioneries.
 The company uses marble tables, which cools the fudge from the bottom.
-Ice cream is produced at the company's main facility in Petoskey.
-Kilwin's has been described by some as 'old fashioned sweets'.
+Kilwins has been described by some as 'old fashioned sweets'.
 In 2018, Kilwins was one of the food vendors for Lollapalooza.

-Philanthropy

-Kilwins' owners, Don and Robin McCarty, helped found the grassroots organization South Africa Medical Expedition (SAME), which helps South African orphans, women and families in Limpopo Province, Keyalani Village.
-The focus is on impoverished or HIV/AIDS infected children.